Jared Eliot: Legacy

 Two years before his death, Eliot made his will.
 It stated, “I will and bequeath to the President and Fellows of Yale College, in New Haven, ten pounds of lawful money, the interest of which sum shall be applied to the use of the library, in buying books from time to time, according to their best skill”, this was the first Yale college library fund.
-He felt it was important to return something to the place that made him into the well-educated individual he was.
-Eliot's multifaceted life had a positive impact on the Connecticut colony.

 Eliot's house in Guilford, Connecticut, built in 1723, is listed on the National Register of Historic Places.